al3x-13/DEISI25-Aws-Management-Portal/README.md

 ![Compose 1](assets/compose-1.png)
 ![Compose 2](assets/compose-2.png)

-If no error were thrown, the application should be running.
+If no error was thrown, the application should be running.

 #### 7. Ready to Go
 To make sure the application is running, access the following url in the browser: